sharvas/docker/Welcome file.md

 # docker 101

 The project consists of three parts - introduction to Docker, writing Dockerfiles and the bonus part.
-Best to see the subject.
+Detailed description is in the [subject](https://github.com/sharvas/docker/raw/master/docker.en.pdf).

 ***00_how_to_docker*** is an introduction to Docker and its main options.